CodeBear801/tech_summary/tech-summary/language/c++/c++11-rvalue-reference.md

 Notice that, param is a lvalue
 If what was passed originally was a rvalue, then turn param back to rvalue even though it’s a lvalue inside the function
 If what was passed originally was a lvalue, then the fact of param is lvalue should be unchanged
-That's why it’s a conditional cast
+That's why std::forward is a conditional cast

 <img src="resource/pictures/c++_lvalue_rvalue_forward2.png" alt="c++_lvalue_rvalue_forward2" width="500"/>